False Discovery Variance Reduction in Large Scale Simultaneous Hypothesis Tests: Introduction

-By definition, the FDR is the expectation of $V/(R\vee 1)$, known as the false discovery proportion (FDP).
-Assuming independence of test statistics, the FDR can be controlled by the well-known Benjamini-Hochberg (BH) procedure \cite {benhoc_1995, stotaysie_2004}.
-The BH procedure and its underlying philosophy have inspired much research on multiple testing.
-On the other hand, it can be argued that most data subject to multiple testing have certain statistical dependence.
-Under various assumptions of dependence, the BH procedure is still valid, i.e., able to control the FDR \cite{wu_2008, benyek_2001, sarkar_2002, sarkar_2006, clahal_2009}.
-However, validity is mostly, though not entirely, concerned with Type I errors.
-To evaluate the performance of multiple testing, there are other important aspects that need to be taken into account as well.
-One is the control of Type II errors.
-A common measure for this is power, define as $\mean(S)$ or $\mean(S/m_1)$ depending on application.
-Another measure in similar spirit as the FDR is the false nondiscovery rate $\mean[T/(A\vee 1)]$ \cite {genwas_2002}.
-Another important aspect of performance is stability, i.e., variation of the outcomes of multiple testing \cite {gorglaqiuyak_2007}.
-When several aspects are taken into account, in the presence of substantial correlation, the overall performance of the BH procedure is known to deteriorate, sometimes severely \cite {efron_2007, fanhangu_2012, owen_2005, qiukleyak_2005, roqvil_2011}.
+Assuming independence of test statistics of the hypotheses, the FDR can be controlled by the well-known Benjamini-Hochberg (BH) procedur e \cite {benhoc_1995, stotaysie_2004}.
+However, in practice the data in large scale multiple testing almost always has certain statistical dependence.
+Under various assumptions of dependence, the BH procedure is still valid, i.e., able the bound the FDR at a desired level \cite{wu_2008, benyek_2001, sarkar_2002, sarkar_2006, clahal_2009}.
+On the other hand, the FDR is mostly, though not entirely, concerned with Type I errors.
+There are other important metrics to evaluate a multiple testing procedure.
+Besides the aforementioned metrics on variability, a key metric is \emph{power}, defined as $\mean(S)$ or $\mean(S/m_1)$.
+When several aspects are taken into account, in the presence of substantial dependence between the nulls, the overall performance of the BH procedure deteriorates, sometimes severely \cite {efron_2007, fanhangu_2012, owen_2005, qiukleyak_2005, roqvil_2011}.

+To tackle statistical dependence in multiple testing, some studies have taken a probabilistic approach by modeling the data as stochastic processes with nontrivial dependence structure.
+They use specific models such as hidden Markov models \cite{suncai_2009, wu_2008}, Markov random fields \cite{ngumclche_2014,liuzhapag_2016}, or Gaussian random fields \cite{chesch_2017, schgavadl_2011}.
+The main strength of these models is their tractability.
+However, the statistical dependence structure of a dataset is often unknown or only partially known, which is in fact a major obstacle to multiple testing.
+For example, recent research has shown that that the principal cause of the invalid cluster inferences in fMRI is spatial autocorrelation functions that do not follow the assumed Gaussian shape \cite{eknikn_2017}.